nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: Import data**
+**Use case: Import patient contacts**

 **MSS**

-1. User requests to import data.
+1. User requests to import patient contacts.
 2. User inputs the import command with new address book file name.
-3. MediContact imports the data.
+3. MediContact imports the patient contacts.
-4. MediContact replaces original data with new data.
+4. MediContact replaces original patient contacts data with new patient contacts data.

    Use case ends.